avstudiojw/avstudio/features-zoom.md

 ![image](https://github.com/avstudiojw/avstudio/assets/166111109/70240200-6d69-43e5-b04e-db278c0e7186)

 ### Add Meeting
 If you have recurring meetings, you can add a meeting to your settings.
-It than will be shown in your combobox.
+It then will be shown in your combobox.

 ![image](https://github.com/avstudiojw/avstudio/assets/166111109/cff4c9f0-fd9d-4d02-b7c9-d1955eccb7b0)

 ### YOU NEED CO-HOST privilages
 With AVStudio you can not log in as host and start a meeting.
-You can only share media, and administring participants when having Co-Host privilages.
+You can only share media, and administering participants when having Co-Host privilages.

 A toast notification is shown, if you have not such privilages.